TaskCoach.AI Blog

 Cognitive Restructuring 101: How To Reframe Negative Thoughts

-The CBT technique behind Beck, Burns, and 40 years of clinical evidence, broken down into a 5-step protocol you can run on yourself daily without a therapist.
+The CBT technique behind Beck, Burns, and 40 years of clinical evidence, broken into a 5-step protocol you can actually run on yourself, daily, without a therapist in the room.

 The Mood Stack: EPA, Vitamin D, SAM-e, Methylfolate